Inside the Leeds cafe where adults with disabilities train to work in the food industry

 From food prepping and customer service to checking the temperature of the fridges and replacing stock, the trainees do it all.
 Angie Marshall, manager at Cafe Leep, said: “They run the cafe, we just support them.”

-Trainees spend 18 to 24 months at the cafe, spending one day a week at the cafe.
+Trainees spend 18 to 24 months working one shift a week at the cafe.
 After closing up, the trainees get stuck in with presentations and kahoot quizzes for their exam – with all learning material made by the cafe.

-Olivia Thornton, 21, started the programme in August 2021 and has come to enjoy working at the cafe.
-She said: “When I first started, I was not as confident as I am now.
+Olivia Thornton, 21, who joined the programme in August 2021, said: “When I first started, I was not as confident as I am now.
 If I can do it, everyone can do it – if they put their mind to it.”

 "There is already a stigma around people with learning disabilities.
 I feel like there’s a cross on the birth certificate,” said Angie, who finds that people can often wrongly think that those with disabilities are incapable of work, among many other things.